Master of Arts in Speech, Language, and Hearing Sciences

 Prerequisite Course Work

-• Courses in speech, language, and hearing sciences, including phonetics; speech and language development; anatomy and physiology of the speech and hearing mechanism; audiology assessment or rehabilitation; and speech and hearing science.
+- Courses in speech, language, and hearing sciences, including phonetics; speech and language development; anatomy and physiology of the speech and hearing mechanism; audiology assessment; aural rehabilitation; and speech and hearing science.

 Three-Year Program